scala-ide/docs/dev/setup/setup.rst

 Since the Scala IDE sources are mostly written in Scala (again, not really a surprising fact), you should install the Scala IDE plugin for Eclipse.
-Developers are strongly encouraged to use a nighlty build, as their feedback is vital to the project (catching errors early is always a good thing).
+Developers are strongly encouraged to use a nighlty build, as your feedback is vital to the project (catching errors early is the road to awesomness).
 We suggest you to use the `Scala IDE 2.1 nightly for Scala 2.9 <FIXME: Add link!>`.

 You will also need a terminal to run some script.
 If you are on Windows, we suggest you to